cmk/poptic/profunctor-optics/README.md

 There is lattice of entailment relations between the various families of optic.
 Each node in the lattice corresponds to a conjunction of type class constraints on a function of the type `p a b -> p s t` (for general optics), `p (i , a) b -> p (i , s) t` (for indexed optics), or `p a (k -> b) -> p s (k -> t)` (for coindexed optics).

-For example, in the middle of hierarchy is `Traversal0` (also known as an 'affine' traversal):
+For example, in the middle of hierarchy is `Affine` (also known as an 'affine' traversal):

 ```
-type Traversal0 s t a b = forall p.
+type Affine s t a b = forall p.
 Strong p => Choice p => Optic p s t a b
 ```

-`Traversal0`s relate to structures containing aspects of both sum and product types ([These](https://hackage.haskell.org/package/these-1.0.1/docs/Data-These.html#t:These) is a basic example).
+`Affine`s relate to structures containing aspects of both sum and product types ([These](https://hackage.haskell.org/package/these-1.0.1/docs/Data-These.html#t:These) is a basic example).
 The indexed variant is particularly useful in concert with indexed containers:

 ```
-inserted Map.lookupGT Map.insert :: Ord i => i -> Ixtraversal0' i (Map i a) a
+inserted Map.lookupGT Map.insert :: Ord i => i -> Ixaffine' i (Map i a) a
 ```

-Imposing two additional constraints on a `Traversal0` (using the `Representable` typeclass from `profunctors`) gives us the familiar `Traversal`:
+Imposing two additional constraints on a `Affine` (using the `Representable` typeclass from `profunctors`) gives us the familiar `Traversal`:

 ```
 type Traversal s t a b = forall p.
 Strong p => Choice p => Representable p => Applicative (Rep p) => Optic p s t a b